nextflow-io/training/README.md

 https://gitpod.io/#https://github.com/seqeralabs/nf-training-public

+Its is recommended to use an up to chromium-based browsers (Chrome, Edge, Brave).

-Then you will need to login to either Github, GitLab or Bitbucket.
-This will give you 50 hours per month to run Gitpod, with up to 4 parellel workspaces at a time.
+Then you will need to login to either Github, GitLab or Bitbucket (and allow authorisation).

 Once you have signed in, gitpod will load: